Information for Businesses

 County of Santa Clara Eviction Moratorium Includes Small Businesses:

-The County of Santa Clara recently adopted a moratorium on residential and commercial evictions related to COVID 19.
+The County of Santa Clara adopted a moratorium on residential and commercial evictions related to COVID 19.
 If the eviction is due to financial inability to pay rent or medical issues resulting from the coronavirus, commercial and residential tenants are safe from eviction through August 31 unless extended.

-Santa Clara County has issued an Ordinance covering March 24 through to August 31, unless otherwise extended, ordering that small businesses located in San Jose and across the County renting or leasing real property for commercial, business, income-producing, or otherwise non-residential use, cannot be evicted for nonpayment of rent if such business suffered substantial loss of income due to COVID-19.
+Santa Clara County has issued an Ordinance covering March 24 through to August 31, unless otherwise extended, ordering that small businesses located in the County renting or leasing real property for commercial, business, income-producing, or otherwise non-residential use, cannot be evicted for nonpayment of rent if such business suffered substantial loss of income due to COVID-19.
 Refer to County Ordinance NS-9.289 for further details.
 The County’s ordinance relies on U.S. Small Business Administration (SBA) definitions of small businesses based on industry.
 Find detailed information and an FAQ on the Santa Clara County moratorium page.